 Nonprofit organization security personnel may only use NSGP funds to attend securityrelated training courses and programs within the United States.
 Allowable training-related costs under the NSGP are limited to attendance fees for training, and related expenses, such as materials, supplies, and/or equipment.
 Overtime, backfill, and/or travel expenses are not allowable costs.
-Allowable training topics are limited to the protection of critical infrastructure key resources, including physical and cybersecurity, target hardening, and terrorism awareness/employee preparedness.
+Allowable training topics are limited to the protection of critical infrastructure key resources, including physical and cybersecurity, target hardening, and terrorism awareness/employee preparedness including programs such as Community Emergency Response Team (CERT) training, Active Shooter training, and emergency first aid training.
 Training conducted using NSGP funds must address a specific threat and/or vulnerability, as identified in the nonprofit organization's IJ.
 Training should provide the opportunity to demonstrate and validate skills learned, as well as to identify any gaps in these skills.